March 26, 1988 – January 21, 2023

 May his memory be a blessing – and an argument against the death penalty.

 Before his trial, when Terence was trying to stay sane while confined in a padded cell in the county jail, he started composing poetry.
 He discovered a real passion for combining words, rhythm, and introspection.
-Ever since, he has worked on his craft, refining his voice, building his vocabulary, and teaching himself the rules of English grammar that he did not learn during his abbreviated time in school as a child.
+Thereafter, he worked on his craft, refining his voice, building his vocabulary, and teaching himself the rules of English grammar that he did not learn during his abbreviated time in school as a child.

 The prestigious Harvard Law Review recently published an essay by Terence, reflecting on the Supreme Court’s 2020 decision in his case: Reflection of Andrus v.
 Texas.

 The essay is a firsthand account of the experience of learning about the favorable Supreme Court decision that affected him directly.
 In the essay, Terence looks back at his direct experience of systemic iniquities in our judicial system that left his fate in the hands of an appointed lawyer with no regard for him and no interest in fighting for his life.
 He was so grateful to the forward-looking Harvard Law Review for seeking out his opinion, which gave him the opportunity to reflect on the judicial system that initially failed him so badly.
 The essay showed how Terence’s perspective had evolved and become more hopeful after that initial high-profile support.